What is the Work Experience Program?

 Some Alberta post-secondary institutions accept Work Experience 35 (Grade 12 credits) as a Grade 12 course equivalent for admission.
 Work experience can also be one of the courses used to apply for the Alexander Rutherford Scholarship.

-For more information about the Work Experience Program or to apply, please contact your school’s off-campus education teacher or career practitioner.
+For more information or to apply, please contact your school’s off-campus education teacher or career practitioner.